 An excellent travel destination must have substance in the form of welcoming, sincere and honest citizens; rich history and outstanding vestiges of past civilisations; culture and art that go back hundreds or even thousands of years; built environments based on human scale that create intimate, cosy, communal and pedestrian-friendly settings; responsible and sustainable tourism practices being implemented on site; and stunning landscapes that remind travellers of God’s greatness.

 Based on such criteria, it is no wonder that the destinations that stay on top of the editor’s limited travel list are Yogyakarta, Ubud, Siem Reap and Kyoto.
-The editor wondered: could any destination in Uzbekistan make it to that list?
+The editor wondered: could any destination in Uzbekistan make it to that list too?

 We departed from Kuala Lumpur at 10:35 p.m. and arrived in Tashkent, the biggest city in Central Asia with the population of 3 million, at around 3:10 a.m. local time.

 Upon arrival, after being cleared from immigration and collected our luggage, we were directly transferred to our hotel.
-Considering our programme won’t start until noon, we decided to explore the surrounding areas on foot once the sun was high and after sufficiently rested.
+Considering our programme won’t start until noon, we decided to explore the surrounding areas on foot since the sun was already high.